2007–08 Florida Panthers season

 The 2007–08 Florida Panthers season began on October 4, 2007, with a game at Madison Square Garden against the New York Rangers.
 It was the Panthers' 14th season in the National Hockey League (NHL).
-The Panthers failed to qualify for the playoffs for the seventh consecutive season.
+The Panthers failed to qualify for the playoffs for the seventh consecutive season for the first time in franchise history.

 The 2007 NHL entry draft took place in Columbus, Ohio, on June 22–23.
 For a complete list of Panthers' draft picks, see below.

 Regular season

 The Panthers tied the Montreal Canadiens for the fewest shorthanded goals allowed with just three.